 Will tariffs cause inflation to rise again?
 What about growth?

-Overall, it’s not the use of tariffs in general that has some economists concerned, but rather how broad or large the tariffs might be.
-During his campaign, Trump’s proposals included imposing a blanket tariff of 10% to 20% on all imports, with additional tariffs of 60% to 100% on goods imported from China, and a 25% to 100% tariff on goods from Mexico—if the Mexican government doesn’t take steps on its end to close the U.S.-Mexico border.
+Overall, it's not the use of tariffs in general that has some economists concerned, but rather how broad or large the tariffs might be.
+During his campaign, Trump's proposals included imposing a blanket tariff of 10% to 20% on all imports, with additional tariffs of 60% to 100% on goods imported from China, and a 25% to 100% tariff on goods from Mexico—if the Mexican government doesn't tighten the U.S.-Mexico border.
+However, in late November, he proposed a 25% tariff on goods imported from Mexico and Canada and a 10% tariff on imports from China.

 As BOK Financial® Chief Investment Strategist Steve Wyett explained, "Targeted tariffs can help keep China from dumping steel on the global market, for example, or something of that nature, but the broad use of tariffs probably causes as much economic damage as it helps.